kroitor/gjk.c/README.md

 ![Difference of opposite points projected into 2D Minkowski Space](https://cloud.githubusercontent.com/assets/1294454/22171921/b39395d8-dfaa-11e6-8819-71e93c1ddd0c.jpg "Difference of opposite points projected into 2D Minkowski Space")

+The left side of the picture shows our simulated world space.
+On the right is our 2D *Minkowski space*.
+In GJK you can think of it as if it was an imaginary world of shape differences.
+By subtracting two points in one world we therefore obtain a new point in another world.
+It is also often called a *mapping* or a *projection* of a real-world intersection into Minkowski space (into the world of differences).

 It's easy to show arithmetically that the resulting point is obtained by taking the difference of the two opposing points:

 ```